Learning Emacs More Effectively

 I’m pretty sure even seasoned Emacs users mash

 C-g a lot.
-Everyone has butterfingers now and then.
+We all mess up every now and again.

 Calling Commands Directly with